krupadiwani05/AdvancedExcel/README.md

 # 📊 Advanced Excel Portfolio

 Welcome to my Advanced Excel repository.
-This repository contains hands-on exercises, practice files, and business data analysis tasks completed during my Advanced Excel training.
+This repository contains hands-on exercises, business data analysis projects, dashboards, and reporting solutions completed during my Advanced Excel training.

-The objective of this repository is to showcase practical Excel skills used for data analysis, reporting, visualization, and business decision-making.
+The goal of this repository is to demonstrate practical Excel skills used for data analysis, reporting, visualization, automation, and business decision-making.

 ---